payments-reference/payments-reference/pci-compliance/saqs.md

 permalink: /pci-compliance/saqs/
 ---

-To be [PCI Compliant](pci-compliance) as a merchant, you'll need to fill out an SAQ, or Self Assessment Questionnaire.
+To be [PCI Compliant](/pci-compliance/) as a merchant, you'll need to fill out an SAQ, or Self Assessment Questionnaire.

 Under PCI DSS v3: there are 3 SAQ's an e-commerce merchant can fall under.

+- For a table

 # SAQ A